bjork-dev/bjork-dev.github.io/_posts/2021-09-08-continuous-integration.markdown

 To understand why Continuous Integration is useful, it can be beneficial to understand what it replaces.
 Imagine being in a team of 30 developers, a lot of code is written, and sometimes there are multiple people working on the same file.
 Now this would not be a problem if all 30 people were constantly communicating with each other and presenting their changes to someone else's code.
 But not only does this require a huge portion of time, expecting everyone to always be available is unrealistic, and it does not hold up in an agile workflow.

-To overcome this and achieve agile workflow the team could instead develop against the same branch and constantly pulling/pushing changes made so that everyone is always up to date.
+To overcome this and achieve agile workflow the team could instead develop against the same branch and constantly be pulling/pushing changes made so that everyone is always up to date.
 That does increase the development speed for sure but introduces another problem; breaking changes.
 If the team constantly checks in code, there's no doubt going to be compile issues, bugs, etc...

-To solve this we implement some automation which is the core of the CI pipeline.
-A simple pipeline could consist of:
+To solve this we can implement some automation which is the core of the CI pipeline and acts like a safety net for the CI workflow.
+A simple pipeline could consist of automating the following:

-**the change -> building the application -> running tests**
+**the change is added to the pipeline -> building the application -> running tests**

 If the pipeline is successful the changes did not break anything, but if it fails the developer will quickly know why and can fix it immediately while also maintaining developer flow.